 The Drinking Water & Watershed Protection Program is funded by a regional parcel tax that applies to the Electoral Areas and municipalities alike.
 When it was first established after the 2008 referendum, the tax was at $12 per parcel annually.
 When the municipalities joined, the parcel tax was reduced to $8 per parcel annually.
 After 10-years of implementation, with a renewed Action Plan (pending Board endorsement Dec.
-2019) the parcel tax is proposed to increase again to $12, in order to resource an expanded mandate and increase in effort for the next operational period of the Program.
+2019) the parcel tax has increased again to $12, in order to resource an expanded mandate and increase in effort for the next operational period of the Program.

 The Program funding is used to hire the staff to coordinate the data gathering and planning programs under Drinking Water & Watershed Protection, as well as engage consulting professionals to assist with scientific studies and analysis.
 It is also used to develop education programs and provide incentive programs to promote more efficient water use; and to support non-government organizations that assist in stewardship.